XPUI-Framework/website/docs/design.md

 A diagram is shown at the size it was drawn where there is room.
 On a narrower screen it shrinks to a floor of 32rem and scrolls beyond that, rather than shrinking until its labels vanish.

+## What a card does, and what a hover may not do

+A card carries its border at rest and changes its colour on hover, so nothing shifts under the pointer.
+Where the whole card is a link, the title's link is stretched across it; any other link inside sits above that, and hovering it keeps the card lit rather than stealing the state.

+On a documentation page the contents on the right mark the section being read, and the sidebar opens scrolled to the page you are on.
+Both are in `src/client/site.js`, the one script.